DRY Kubernetes manifests with Kustomize

 $ export db_password=superpassword

-This will preferably be accomplished inside a CI/CD pipeline after retrieving the secret from a secret manager or other appropriate places.
+This will preferably be accomplished inside a CI/CD pipeline after retrieving the secret from a secret manager (like Vault) or other appropriate places.

-• After building Kustomized manifests, the secret or configmap data will be automatically populated with the previous exported db_password environment variable:
+• After building 'Kustomized' manifests, the 'secret' or 'configmap' data will be automatically populated with the previously exported 'db_password' environment variable:

 $ kustomize build